Wildcorsair/redmine-helper/README.md

-Dashboard with additional features which extends theRedmine
+Dashboard with additional features which extends the Redmine